Anora

 Being seen is an emotional violation to Anora.
 She resists and lashes out.
 Igor wouldn’t rape Anora, but in this moment, he forces her to be emotionally vulnerable.

 Whether from trust or sheer exhaustion, Anora breaks down.
-He pulls her in for a hug and holds her as she sobs.
-We fade to black and the movie ends.
+Igor pulls her in for a hug and holds her as she sobs.
+The movie ends.

 -Toros

-This scene changed my understanding of the movie.
-I don’t think this love story is really about love.
+This scene completely changed my understanding of the movie.

-Before restraining Anora earlier in the movie, Toros says to Igor, “Time to go break this bitch.”
+Before restraining Anora earlier, Toros says to Igor, “Time to go break this bitch.”
 I think that’s what this movie is about.
-Anora keeps fighting on the outside, but slowly, deep inside, she breaks down.
+Breaking down Anora until she becomes vulnerable.
+She keeps fighting on the outside, but slowly, deep inside, it affects her.
 Never giving up is exhausting.
-We see the toll it takes during this scene.
+We see the toll it takes during this final scene.

 Igor is as relentless as Anora.
 She consistently pushes him away, but he consistently pushes in (literally, he is always in the shot, watching her).
 Igor detects Ani’s longing for someone to care about her and fulfills it.
 Maybe he knew Anora would never let him care about her, that he would have to force it.
 Maybe he sensed Anora’s tough behavior was a front for survival.